socialismconference/songbook.github.io/index.md

 **Raise Your Voice**

-> Let's keep singing these songs (and more) for the rest of our days!
+> These labor and movement songs should be a staple of socialist education.
+Let's bring the music back into protest.

 <div class="alphabet">&nbsp;&thinsp;</div>